iashtripathy/Youtube-Search-Api/README.md

 # Fetch Youtube Data

-It searches asynchronously in backgroud using Python asyncio and threading library.
+It searches asynchronously every 10 sec in the backgroud using Python asyncio and threading library.

 Default search query: "football"